 Freshwater Management is one of two strategic priorities for Environment Canterbury.
 There is a Canterbury Water Management Strategy targeted rate levied on all ratepayers across the region - the rate is 'targeted' in that the money can only be used for Canterbury Water Management Strategy work.
 In the draft Revenue and Financing Policy this rate has become a general rate to enable funds to be used across freshwater management work.
-In the Policy, we have also made it possible for a rate to be charged in just one or more water 'zone' (see page 6) when the benefits will only be felt in that zone.
-Our Long-Term Plan 2018-28 not only outlines the activity we proposed to undertake, it also outlines how this activity will be funded through your rates and other revenue.
+In the Policy, we have also made it possible for a rate to be charged in just one or more water 'zone' (see page 16) when the benefits will only be felt in that zone.